ElvisNilssonDev/ElvisNilssonDev/README.md

 ## 👋 About Me

-🎓 &nbsp; Back-end development student with a Cloud focus at [NBI/Handelsakademin](https://www.nbi-handelsakademin.se)<br/>
+🎓 &nbsp; Back-end development student with a Cloud (Including a bit of Full-Stack) focus at [NBI/Handelsakademin](https://www.nbi-handelsakademin.se)<br/>
 🔆 &nbsp; Aiming to be the best in my field — I tackle challenging problems head-on<br/>
 👨🏻‍🍳 &nbsp; Former chef doing a 180° pivot into the tech industry<br/>
 💻 &nbsp; Currently building APIs and full-stack apps with Clean Architecture and cloud-focused back-end systems<br/>